 Renting also makes sense if you prefer the freedom of not having to do lawn work or home maintenance.
 When the heat goes out when you are renting, you call your landlord.
 When it goes out when you own a home, you call a contractor.
 Then you pay dearly for it.

 There are some disadvantages to renting, however.
 First, you are at the mercy of the landlord, who can steadily raise your rent each year.
-You'll also never know if you rent an apartment directly under the noisiest family in your building.
-You also often have restrictions in how you can paint and decorate your apartment.
-You'll never build up equity when you constantly rent either.
+You will also never know if you rent an apartment directly under the noisiest family in your building.
+You also often have restrictions on how you can paint and decorate your apartment.
+You will never build up equity when you continuously rent either.

 Owning a home also comes with its pros and cons.

-When you own, you can do with your house what you'd like.
+When you own, you can do with your house what you would like.
 You can paint your bedroom red, add a third bathroom or convert the space above your garage into a home office.
 The choice is yours.

 Owning, though, is not all positives.
-You'll have to pay, depending on where you live, hefty property taxes.
-You'll also be responsible for any repairs that pop up.
+You will have to pay, depending on where you live, hefty property taxes.
+You will also be responsible for any repairs that pop up.
 With the possibility of leaking roofs, burst pipes, and sinking foundations, you can count on spending money on home repairs just about every year you own your residence.
 If housing values go down, you might end up owing more on your mortgage loan than what your house is worth.

 The decision to buy or rent is a big one.
-It is important to look at your own financial and personal situations to make the right choice.
+It is essential to look at your own financial and personal situations to make the right choice.